 This alternative addresses the concerns of airport congestion in the landside, terminal, and airside through a series of projects.
 Landside projects at both terminals - as well as the surrounding feeder roadways - were developed to reduce traffic congestion around the airport and at curbside areas.
-Parking will be expanded to accommodate the forecasted demand and acknowledge the need for reconstructing end-of-life T1 parking facilities (Green/Gold).
+Parking will be expanded to accommodate the forecasted demand and acknowledge the need for reconstructing T1 parking facilities (Green/Gold) that are reaching the end of useful life.